abhikpai/Issues_and_solutions/README.md

 * Usually, in such cases, you need to find the path where you have installed MATLAB.

-For me, it was installed at */usr/local/MATLAB/R2020a*.
-From here, you still have to find the executable file, to launch MATLAB.
+For me, MATLAB was installed at */usr/local/MATLAB/R2020a*.
+From here, you will need to locate the executable file for launching the MATLAB application.

-For me, it was located at */usr/local/MATLAB/R2020a/bin*.
+In my case, it was located at */usr/local/MATLAB/R2020a/bin*.

 Once you are at this location (through "cd */usr/local/MATLAB/R2020a/bin*" in terminal), execute the following command to launch MATLAB:
 ```